 Only after several years of specialized training under the Cognitive Therapy and Training Center, which is certified by Academy of Cognitive Therapy, I considered myself to be a true cognitive behavioral therapist.
 While reviewing research and consulting in the field, I became aware that clinical hypnosis is often used alongside CBT to ‘amplify’ the desired shifts in thought and behavior.
 Although qualified cognitive behavioral therapists and hypnotherapists were accessible in San Diego, there were few clinicians who specialize in both.
 I moved ahead and completed Michael Yapko’s intensive training in clinical hypnosis for mental health specialists.
 The results have been remarkable, and I am so pleased that I am able to offer such an exceptional mode of treatment.

 Ms. Kerschmann is committed to contributing to the field of psychotherapy through research.
 Her work providing clinical consult in field trials regarding proposed diagnostic criteria has been acknowledged by the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, also referred to as the DSM-5.
 Additionally, on numerous occasions, Ms. Kerschmann’s work with the cognitive behavioral process in adolescents has been acknowledged in the professional journal The Review of Education, Pedagogy & Cultural Studies.
+She is also a member of the San Diego Cognitive Behavioral Therapy Consortium.

 Ms. Kerschmann’s experience includes training with the Family Mediation Centre in Melbourne, Australia, where she contributed to the creation of a parent-adolescent-school mediation program (CRESS), which is now utilized by the Victoria Family Court System and affiliated therapists.